The Rolling Stones: 2021–2025: Watts' death, Hackney Diamonds

 On 6 September 2023, Jagger, Richards and Wood appeared in a live Q&A with Jimmy Fallon to announce that Hackney Diamonds would be released on 20 October 2023.
 The album features the final two songs Charlie Watts recorded with the band prior to his death, and it also features former longtime bassist Bill Wyman on one of the album's tracks, marking only his second studio recording with the band since 1991's Flashpoint album.
 "Angry", the album's first single and music video (starring actress Sydney Sweeney), was also released during the Q&A, with the song also landing on the EA Sports FC 24 soundtrack.
 Jagger speculated that the band's follow-up to Hackney Diamonds was 75% done by the time that album was released.
 Ten months later, Jagger stated that it is likely the band would release new music "soon".

-The subsequent Hackney Diamonds Tour took place from 28 April 2024 to 21 July 2024 and was generally well received, with the Los Angeles Times calling the band "still as dangerous and vital as ever" with other papers sharing the sentiment, including the Vancouver Sun and The New York Times.
-The band expressed interest that June in continuing the tour in 2025, telling Reuters "We'll consider those offers, where we're going to go and where it will be fun, you know?...It could be Europe, could be South America, could be anywhere."
+The subsequent Hackney Diamonds Tour took place from 28 April to 21 July 2024 and was generally well received, with the Los Angeles Times calling the band "still as dangerous and vital as ever" with other papers sharing the sentiment, including the Vancouver Sun and The New York Times.
+The band expressed interest that June in continuing the tour in 2025, telling Reuters "We'll consider those offers, where we're going to go and where it will be fun, you know? ...
+It could be Europe, could be South America, could be anywhere."
 Wood confirmed in a May 2025 interview with the Times that the band is still planning a new album.
+Also in 2025, a remix of British DJ Fatboy Slim's 1998 single, "The Rockafeller Skank", incorporating elements of the Rolling Stones' "(I Can't Get No) Satisfaction" was released under the title "Satisfaction Skank".
+An earlier version of the remix had been in circulation on bootleg recordings for many years until the Stones' management eventually agreed to its release after several previous refusals.
+The refusal was due to a sample that the Stones' management had refused to sanction.
+The single was officially released on 11 December 2025.